logzio/documentation/docs/shipping/Code/node-js.md

 * Override default values with your own `my_values.yaml` and apply it in the `helm install` command.

-If required, you can add the following optional parameters as environment variables:
+You can add the following optional parameters as environment variables if needed:

 | Parameter | Description |
 |---|---|
 | secrets.SamplingLatency | Threshold for the span latency - all traces slower than the threshold value will be filtered in.
 Default 500. |
 | secrets.SamplingProbability | Sampling percentage for the probabilistic policy.
 Default 10. |

-##### Example
+**Code example:**

-You can run the logzio-k8s-telemetry chart with your custom configuration file that takes precedence over the `values.yaml` of the chart.
+You can run the logzio-k8s-telemetry chart with your custom configuration file, which will override the default `values.yaml` settings.

 For example: